microsoft/pyright/docs/configuration.md

 **reportUnknownMemberType** [boolean or string, optional]: Generate or suppress diagnostics for class or instance variables that have an unknown type.
 The default value for this setting is 'none'.

+**reportMissingTypeArgument** [boolean or string, optional]: Generate or suppress diagnostics when a generic class is used without providing explicit or implicit type arguments.
+The default value for this setting is 'none'.

 **reportCallInDefaultInitializer** [boolean or string, optional]: Generate or suppress diagnostics for function calls within a default value initialization expression.
 Such calls can mask expensive operations that are performed at module initialization time.
 The default value for this setting is 'none'.

 **reportUnnecessaryIsInstance** [boolean or string, optional]: Generate or suppress diagnostics for 'isinstance' or 'issubclass' calls where the result is statically determined to be always true or always false.
 Such calls are often indicative of a programming error.
 The default value for this setting is 'none'.